coreinfrastructure/best-practices-badge/criteria.md

     -   Privacy requirements.
 The distribution system does not reveal to third parties what software or version number is being distributed, or to who.
 The distribution system does not require users to identify themselves nor does it perform passive machine fingerprinting.
 *   Security analysis:
     -   Current/past security review of the code.
-    -   Dependencies (including embedded dependencies) are periodically checked for known vulnerabilities (using an origin analyzer, e.g., Sonatype, Black Duck, Codenomicon AppScan, OWASP Dependency-Check), and if they have known vulnerabilities, they are updated or verified as unexploitable.
-It is acceptable if the components' vulnerability cannot be exploited, but this analysis is difficult and it is sometimes easier to simply update or fix the part.
-Developers must periodically re-scan to look for newly found publicly known vulnerabilities in the components they use, since new vulnerabilities are continuously being discovered.
     -   Must have a process for rapidly fixing vulnerabilities and releasing the updated software.
 Note that having a good test suite makes it easier to make changes and be confident the system still works.
 Also note that OSS projects are often embedded in larger systems and projects cannot control the larger projects they are in.

 We are considering moving the criteria continuous integration